What is address munging?

 There are a lot of expensive software that claim to completely eliminate spam for you.
 Don't believe them.

-Let's be clear.
-Once you get some spam, it means spammers have your email address.
-From then on, some spam is unavoidable, and the amount you get is is pot luck.
-Some spammers stop after a few days or weeks of spamming, while some don't.
-Some redistribute or sell email addresses, while some don't.
+Some spammers stop spamming a few days or weeks after they start, while some don't.
+Some redistribute or sell email addresses, while others don't.
 Some send thousands of spam emails, while some send billions.

 Even still, there are things that you can do to reduce spam and prevent future spam.